-- This approach dispenses with the [[carries_dependency]] attribute and the kill_dependency() primitive. - 2.
+- 1. This approach dispenses with the [[carries_dependency]] attribute and the kill_dependency() primitive. - 2.
 This approach better promotes reuse of existing source code.
 In particular, it should require no changes to the current Linux-kernel source base, aside from changes to the rcu_dereference() family of primitives. - 3.
 This approach allows implementations to carry out dependency-breaking optimizations on dependency chains as long as a change in the value from the memory_order_consume load does not change values further down the dependency chain, both with and without the optimization.
-Jeff conjectures that the set of dependency-breaking optimizations used in practice apply only outside of dependency chains, by the revised definition in which single-value restrictions break dependency chains.11 If this conjecture holds, it also applies to Torvald's approach described in Section 7.2. - 4.
+Jeff conjectures that the set of dependencybreaking optimizations used in practice apply only outside of dependency chains, by the revised definition in which single-value restrictions break dependency chains.11 If this conjecture holds, it also applies to Torvald's approach described in Section 7.2. - 4.
 Code that follows the rules presented in Section 4.1 (substituting memory_order_consume loads for volatile loads) would have its dependency ordering properly preserved.

 It is unlikely that this approach could be modeled reasonably given the current state of the art.
-The requirement that any given memory_order_consume load be able to generate at least two different values at the tail of the dependency chain is believed to be a show-stopper.
+The requirement that any given memory_order_consume load be able to generate at least two different values at the tail of the dependency chain is believed to be a show-stopper, especially when coupled with whole-program analysis, which might find that there is only one value entering at the head of the dependency chain.